The lowdown on the new annual property tax option for first home buyers

 Stamp duty was first introduced to NSW in 1865.
 It was a time when property prices were far lower relative to income, and people’s first home was usually their “forever” home.

 Both our markets and our habits have changed considerably since then, with people far more likely to move home several times in their lives and stamp duty becoming progressively more expensive, rising from an original 0.5% to an average of 4.0% of the value of a property.
+For many Australians, having to save for the up-front cost of stamp duty adds years to their pre-purchase saving time, making it that much harder for them to take their first steps into homeownership.

 To help first-home buyers realise their dream of owning a home, the NSW parliament has just passed legislation that gives eligible buyers an alternative to stamp duty.
 The scheme is called First Home Buyer Choice, and we are going to unpack it for you right here.